falcao-g/discord-bot-template/README.md

     </a>
 </p>

-This is a unopinionated, lightweight and easy to use bot template for discord bots.
+This is a unopinionated, lightweight, community driven and easy to use bot template for discord bots.

 It is designed to be a good starting point for anyone who wants to create a discord bot with discord.js, but also have helpful features.